 - 12 months platform access, 100 media credits – $24,000 (20% off, $6,000 savings!) normally USD $30k

 Each credit represents an image or video used in an experiment.
 Facial coding requires an additional credit per 30 seconds of video.
 Using the Sticky panel is extra, starting from USD $5 per participant.
 Using your own panel is currently free.

 Eye tracking software to use in your own studies:

 Before operating the application the system must go through a calibration process to learn several physiological properties of the user’s eye in order to accurately determine where they are gazing on the screen.
-This calibration process takes about 15 seconds and does not need to be repeated if the user leaves the testing environment and returns later.
+This calibration process takes about 15 seconds.
+It does not need to be repeated if the user leaves the testing environment and returns later.

-5. iMotions: Provide a comprehensive package of biometric and eye-tracking research hardware (including remote and mobile kit), software solutions and training.
-They are authorised re-sellers of best-in-class hardware solutions and offer facial expression eye-tracking through Affectiva.com.
-As well as remote eye-tracking hardware iMotions sell eye tracking glasses, biometric sensors and PC specs.
+Provide a comprehensive package of biometric and eye-tracking research hardware (including remote and mobile kit), software solutions and training.
+They use remote eye-tracking hardware and sell eye tracking glasses, biometric sensors and PC specs.